picodora/picodora.github.io/_pages/about.md

 - Security and Safety of LLMs
 - Social network analysis

+## Awards
+- Best Machine Learning and Security Paper in Cybersecurity Award 2025

 ## News
+2025.07 Our paper ““Do Anything Now”: Characterizing and Evaluating In-The-Wild Jailbreak Prompts on Large Language Models” won the [Best Machine Learning and Security Paper in Cybersecurity Award 2025](https://cybersecurity.springeropen.com/award-2025)!

 2025.06 I became a reviewer of [Transactions on Information Forensics & Security (TIFS)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206)!

 2025.06 I became a reviewer of [Transactions on Audio, Speech and Language Processing (TASLP)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6570655)!